ART PRACTICE

 ENVIRONMENTAL RESEARCH & COLLABORATION

-Through collaborative work with initiatives like the Hummingbird Collective, I contribute to bridging art, science, and communication.
+Through collaborative work with initiatives like the Hummingbird Collective and Nature Creative Commons I contribute to bridging art, science, and communication.
 As part of this interdisciplinary group, I help develop accessible, visually engaging resources to address critical environmental issues, including forest carbon misinformation and sustainable forest stewardship.
-By combining diverse expertise—ecologists, data scientists, designers, and communicators—our projects support informed decision-making while highlighting the essential role of intact forests in mitigating climate change.
+By combining diverse expertise—ecologists, data scientists, designers, and communicators—our work supports informed decision-making while highlighting the essential role of intact forests in mitigating climate change.
 These efforts empower communities and policymakers with open-source tools for advocacy and ecological understanding.

 BIOMASS